Chelsea486MHz/manta/README.md

 # Safely sign files using GPG within CI/CD pipelines

 Manta is a Flask microservice that allows users to sign files using GPG without giving them access to the private key.
-Manta signs, the users gets the file back.
+Manta signs, the user gets the file back.

 # Security features